Zackptg5/GNU-Utils-For-Android-Build-Script/README.md

 | **sed**       | Yes     | Yes     | Yes    |
 | **tar**       | Yes     | Yes     | Yes    |

-*Coreutils won't accept fPIE and related args for dynamic compile* *Coreutils sort and timeout binaries have what appears to be seccomp problems and so they're left out of the combined binary*
+*NDK won't compile bash as static for arm64 architecture for reasons still unknown *Coreutils won't accept fPIE and related args for dynamic compile* *Coreutils sort and timeout binaries have what appears to be seccomp problems and so they're left out of the combined binary*